 Welcome to Lapland

-Lapland Region is not a country, but a region larger than the United Kingdom.
-Lapland is one of the last unspoilt nature wilderness in the world.
+Lapland Region is not a country but a region larger than the United Kingdom.
+Lapland is one of the last unspoilt nature wildernesses in the world.

 Where is Lapland

 Lapland is located in the Arctic area in the northern part of the three Nordic countries, Sweden, Norway and Finland and the Kola Peninsula in Russia.

 Why visit Lapland

 Lapland is packed with Arctic activities for visitors to enjoy throughout the year.

-The Arctic Circle is best known for its northern lights and magical winter landscapes, and outdoor activities like dog-sledging, snowmobiling, ice fishing and reindeer sleigh rides.
-The reindeer is the most eye-catching of the region´s animals, but also, the fauna and flora are exceptional because of their unique geographical position in the world.
+The Arctic Circle is best known for its northern lights, magical winter landscapes, and outdoor activities like dog-sledging, snowmobiling, ice fishing, and reindeer sleigh rides.
+The reindeer is the most eye-catching of the region´s animals, but the fauna and flora are also exceptional because of their unique geographical position in the world.

-Here you can find inspiration and information about Lapland and the unique attractions, like the Santa Claus Village in Rovaniemi and the famous Icehotels in Lapland.
+You can find inspiration and information about Lapland and its unique attractions, like the Santa Claus Village in Rovaniemi and the famous Ice hotels in Lapland.
 There are also plenty of opportunities to experience the traditions of the native people called the Sami.

 Destinations in Lapland

 We have selected some destinations we can recommend to visit:

 Situated next to the Arctic Circle, Rovaniemi is considered the capital of Finnish Lapland.
 This town is best known as the hometown of Santa Claus, which visitors can meet any day of the year at the Santa Claus Village.

 Kiruna, the northernmost city in Sweden, is surrounded by amazing landscapes, ranging from rivers and crystal-clear lakes to ancient boreal forests and snow-capped mountains.